Looking for a solo travel guide to Coron, Palawan? Look no further than this one.

 For island hopping services, I went with JY Travel and Tours.
 Kuya Henerson is hands down the best tour guide here.

-Personal favorites in island hopping
+Favorite stops in island hopping

 There’s also a lot of snorkeling spots in Coron.